|CIDER: A Method to Teach Practical Critical Software Design Skills|

 - Your CV.
 (A PDF of online CV is acceptable).

-We will select participants based on many factors, including:
+We will select participants to create a cohort that is balanced across many factors, including:

 - Your research topic